XDCFoundation/XDC3Delphi/README.md

 ## Step 2

-In Funtion TChainHelper.Id
+In Funtion TChainHelper.Id add Chain id of that network, i.e., Apothem as 51

-Add CHAIN_ID  51

 For Example